What's Your Leadership Style?

 If you have enough certainty, then you crave uncertainty or variety.
 If you have too much uncertainty, you start to crave certainty.
 It’s about creating a balance and counter-intuitively cultivating the opposite.

-If you want flexibility and adaptiveness, start by creating structure.
+If you want flexibility, resilience and adaptiveness, start by creating structure.
 Jazz, arguably one of the most creative and adaptive music styles ever created, is not without structure.
 It’s understanding the rules of music that allows the musicians to improvise in response to their fellow musicians.

 Paradoxically, by creating structure, you create certainty which allows creativity and adaptiveness to develop.